aws-samples/aws-dog-no-dog/README.md

 # From the root of this repository

 # Install the Vue.js CLI
-npm install -g @vue/cli @vue/cli-service
+npm install --global @vue/cli @vue/cli-service

 # Install packages for this project
 npm install